 The Brazilian insurance market is the largest insurance market in Latin America and one of the largest insurance markets in the world.
-It has 122 general insurance companies (life and non-life), 133 reinsurance companies, 971 active healthcare operators,2 14 entities operating open-ended private pension funds and over 104,000 insurance and reinsurance brokers.3 These companies include globally operating all liners to locally based providers of tailor-made solutions.
+It has 122 general insurance companies (life and non-life),2 130 reinsurance companies, 960 active healthcare operators,3 13 entities operating open-ended private pension funds and over 104,000 insurance and reinsurance brokers.4 These companies include both multinational group members and locally based insurers and providers.

-As at November 2020, Brazilian insurers had a turnover of approximately 71.4 billion reais in non-life insurance, 169.8 billion reais in life insurance and 20.9 billion reais in capitalisation bonds, totalling 243.2 billion reais – a decrease overall of 0.9 per cent compared with the same period in 2019.
-For the same period, the healthcare and insurance sectors accounted for approximately 6.7 per cent of the total Brazilian gross domestic product.4 Although insurance penetration remains very low, the Brazilian Private Insurance Authority (SUSEP) is taking active steps to increase uptake in the sector and to facilitate the entry of new market participants.
+As of November 2021, Brazilian insurers had a turnover of approximately 81 billion reais in non-life insurance, 181.7 billion reais in life insurance and 22.2 billion reais in capitalisation bonds, totalling 275.4 billion reais – an increase of 13.2 per cent compared with the same period in 2020.
+For the same period, the healthcare and insurance sectors accounted for approximately 6.7 per cent of the total Brazilian gross domestic product.5 Although insurance penetration remains very low when compared to more developed insurance markets, the Brazilian Private Insurance Authority (SUSEP) has been taking active steps to increase uptake in the sector and to facilitate the entry of new market participants.

 i Financial regulation

 In Brazil, there is no unified financial regulator with authority over insurance, banking, securities and pension funds.
 Financial regulation has long been organised at the federal level along functional lines with different regulators for each sector.